teamniteo/spiderblocker/README.md

 ## Description

 Spider Blocker will block most common bots that consume bandwidth and slow down your server.
 It will accomplish this by using Apache .htaccess file to minimize impact on your website.
 It will also hide itself from external scanner.
 Only works with Apache server and mod_rewrite enabled.

+More info on <a href="http://blog.easyblognetworks.com/2015/free-spider-blocker-plugin/">EBN blog</a>.

 ## Plugin Features
 * Block Unlimited bots from viewing your site